wisdom014/wisdom014/README.md

 - 🌱 I’m currently learning **React, Scrimba**

-- 👨‍💻 All of my projects are available at [https://portfolio-sable-five-15.vercel.app/](https://portfolio-sable-five-15.vercel.app/)
+- 👨‍💻 All of my projects are available at [Portfolio](https://portfolio-sable-five-15.vercel.app/)

 - 💬 Ask me about **react**

 - 📫 How to reach me **elijahakinniyi014@gmail.com**

-- 📄 Know about my experiences [https://portfolio-sable-five-15.vercel.app/about.html](https://portfolio-sable-five-15.vercel.app/about.html)
+- 📄 Know about my experiences [About Me](https://portfolio-sable-five-15.vercel.app/about.html)

 - ⚡ Fun fact **I love Anime and Manga**